-Certificate and private key format requirements:
+Certificate and private key format requirements in FIPS mode:

-- In non-FIPS mode, PingAccess supports PKCS#12 and PEM-formatted certificates and private keys.
-It automatically detects which format was used. - In FIPS mode, PingAccess only supports PEM-formatted certificates and private keys.
-That is, key pairs can only be imported or exported using the PEM-encoded format.
-Only PBES2 and AES or Triple DES encryption are accepted and 128-bit salt is required.
-In practice, this could mean that you can only import PEM files generated by PingFederate. - For PEM files in FIPS mode, the private key must precede the certificates.
+- PingAccess only supports PEM-formatted certificates and private keys, meaning: - You can only import or export key pairs using the PEM-encoded format. - PingAccess only accepts PBES2 and AES or Triple DES encryption. - PingAccess requires 128-bit salt.

+In practice, this could mean that you can only import PEM files generated by PingFederate.

+• For PEM files, the private key must precede the certificates.

-Password format requirements:
+Password format requirements in FIPS mode:

-• In FIPS mode, the password must contain at least 14 characters.
+• The password must contain at least 14 characters.